-- The project title on the proposal Cover Sheet must begin with "DASI Track 2:" - Supplementary Documents - Management Plan (MP; up to 3 pages in length) All Track 2 proposals must include a Management Plan (MP) of up to three pages in length, which will be subject to reviewer, panel, and project evaluation.
+- The project title for the proposal must begin with "DASI Track 2:" - Supplementary Documents: - Management Plan (MP; up to 3 pages in length) All Track 2 proposals must include a Management Plan (MP) of up to three pages in length, which will be subject to reviewer, panel, and project evaluation.
 Track 2 proposals lacking an MP will be returned without review.
-The MP must: - list all Senior Personnel (including subawardees) in the project (provide the last name, first name, and institution/organization), identify each person's relevant disciplinary expertise, and describe each person's specific role(s) in the proposed project; - describe any collaborations and partnerships and their integration with the project; - describe detailed plans for deployment, operation, and retrograde back to home institution; - describe how the data will be archived, disseminated and shared with the research community and stakeholders; and - include a clear time line of expected outcomes. - Data Management Plan All proposals must provide a Data Management Plan that meets all requirements in the - PAPPG and also provides a planned timeline for the release of data, metadata, and other research related products.
+The MP must: - list all Senior/Key Personnel (including subawardees) in the project (provide the last name, first name, and institution/organization), identify each person's relevant disciplinary expertise, and describe each person's specific role(s) in the proposed project; - describe any collaborations and partnerships and their integration with the project; - describe detailed plans for instrument deployment, operation, and retrograde/removal to the home institution at the end of award period; - describe how the data will be archived, disseminated and shared with the research community and stakeholders; and - include a clear timeline of expected outcomes. - Data Management Plan All proposals must provide a Data Management Plan that meets all requirements in the PAPPG and also provides a planned timeline for the release of data, metadata, and other research related products.